alphagov/email-alert-api/README.md

 ### Subscriber list

-* An email subscriber list (actual email addresses on GovDelivery's servers)
+* An email subscriber list (the actual email addresses are stored on GovDelivery's servers)
-* Associated tags indicate what the subscribers are interested in and what updates they should receive
+* Associated tags indicate what the subscribers for that list are interested in and what updates they should receive

 ### Topic